San Marcos Growers LogoSan Marcos Growers

 Crassula multicava occurs naturally along the forest margin, riparian areas and within coastal vegetation from Mpumulanga (Eastern Transvaal), Natal to the Eastern and southern Cape provinces.
 The genus Crassula was a Linnaean name first used in 1753 and comes from the Latin word 'crassus' meaning "thick" that refers to the thick plump leaves of many of the genus.
 The specific epithet given this plant by the French botanist Charles Antoine Lemaire (1800 - 1871) in 1862 comes from the Latin words 'multi' meaning "many" and 'cava' which means a "hollow", "hole" or "cavity" in reference to the pore-like holes in the leaves of this species.
 These holes, allowing the rapid uptake of water directly into the plant, are called "hydathodes", though this name has traditionally been used for a gland that secretes water instead of the reverse.
 Other common names for this plant include Pitted Crassula, Mosquito Flower, London Pride and Cape Province Pygmyweed.

-This exciting new variegated form of this plant was given us in January 2022 to introduce into the nursery trade by bay area horticulturist and landscape designer Mathew McGrath of Farallon Gardens.
+There have been other variegated clones of Crassula multicava including two that Gordon Rowley included in his Crassula; A Growers Guide (Cactus & Company, 2003).
+One with a broad pallid center markings he identified as Crassula multicava 'Variegata' and another identified as Crassula multicava ssp. floribunda 'Panache' with white marginal banding that looks a lot like this showy cultivar that was given us in January 2022 for us to introduce into the nursery trade by Bay Area horticulturist and landscape designer Mathew McGrath of Farallon Gardens.
 Matthew and his wife Mali discovered this plant in a bay area garden and Matthew named it for her with a nod to Mali's Thai heritage and as a play off the word tie-dye, since the variegated leaves are decorated in such a manner.
 We are building stock on this attractive and interesting plant with hopes of releasing it before we close the nursery in 2025.

-This information about Crassula multicava 'Mali's Thai-Dye' displayed is based on research conducted in our horticultural library and from reliable online resources.
-We also will relate observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
-We will also incorporate comments that we receive from others and we welcome hearing from anyone with additional information, particularly if they can share any cultural information that would aid others in growing it.
+The information about Crassula multicava 'Mali's Thai-Dye' displayed on this web page is based on our research conducted in the nursery's horticultural library and from reliable online resources.
+We also include observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
+We will also incorporate comments we receive from others and welcome hearing from anyone with additional information, particularly if they can share cultural information that would aid others in growing this plant.

 [MORE INFO]